 National Security Decision Making (NDC 3008), 3 CREDITS

 This course examines the general concepts of crisis management and strategic planning, based on potential threats from human intent, accidents, and natural causes.
 The course seeks to support students’ skills in crisis action planning, and joint action and decision-making.
-Upon successful completion of this course, students will be able to describe, discuss and evaluate theories and concepts relevant to crisis management; explain, apply and analyze nationallevel strategic planning for crises, especially in the UAE; employ available national resources at the strategic level within a coordinated planning environment; make decisions effectively in crisis situations; and work with the media effectively in crisis situations.
+Upon successful completion of this course, students will be able to describe, discuss and evaluate theories and concepts relevant to crisis management; explain, apply and analyze strategic planning for crises, especially in the UAE; employ available national resources at the strategic level within a coordinated planning environment; make decisions effectively in crisis; and work with the media effectively in crisis.

 NATIONAL SECURITY (NDC 3009), 3 CREDITS

 This course draws all other courses and themes taught at NDC together in a climactic national security capstone practical exercise.
 This course reviews the elements/components of strategy – ends, ways and means – and develops the critical thinking skills of students.
 Upon successful completion of this course, students will be able to apply critical and strategic thinking skills to national security challenges; synthesize themes taught about how domestic, national, transnational and international factors shape policy and strategy; and demonstrate competence to orchestrate all instruments of national power (diplomatic, military, economic, and information/cyber) to resource strategy.

 CONTEMPORARY ISSUES (NDC 3010), 1 CREDITS